biemond/com.athom.awair/README.md

 ## Device

 Every awair measuring tool is a device which you can monitor in homey.
-Tested it on awair 2nd edtion.
-On the device it will show the following
+Tested it on awair 2nd edtion + mint On the device it will show the following
 - Latest retrieval Date
 - Score